RDNordic/oss-governance-reviews/README.md

 # oss-governance-reviews

-Independent reviews of AI, agentic and developer tools from a privacy, governance and implementation perspective.
+A collection of independent reviews of AI, agentic, automation and developer tools.

+The focus is practical adoption, governance, privacy, security, transparency and implementation risk.

+These reviews are not security audits, legal advice or certifications.

+Review structure:

+- Purpose
+- Benefits
+- Risks
+- Governance observations
+- Suggested improvements
+- Upstream engagement

+Maintained by R&D Nordic.